 In regards to the content of your original letter, I believe I am 95% in agreement.
 I believe that appropriate identities are necessary for flourishing, and that, as you say, ‘to keep our identities small in perpetuity does violence to true flourishing.’

 However, I am not convinced that anyone has found a work-around to the issues that Paul Graham raises, as those issues seem (nearly) intrinsic to what it means to have an identity.
 As I see it, an identity is a signal to self, and to others, of one’s dedication to certain people, principles, and/or ideas.
 And a signal of dedication is immediately undermined as soon as it demonstrated that someone has some other priority (such as truth) they put in front of that identity.
 I believe our barely enlightened monkey brains just can’t quite take an identity seriously when we undermine it too easily or too often.
 So to take an identity seriously requires sacrifice of other principles we hold.

 As such, I do see a strong case against identity.
 Putting ourselves in a situation where we are putting effort into signaling our dedication, but then knowing we must undermine that identity on the regular, is too impossible a situation.
-The moon may revolve around the sun every year, but the earth is its true dedication.
-If the earth and sun ever diverge from their current relationship, we know that the moon cannot serve both masters.
-So it is with us.
 What is identity but rallying around a flag because it is a flag worth rallying around?
 Introduce a new flag, and you very well may become a traitor.